It’s really a big question to see lots of Google online money making scams and programs still listed in the ClickBank

 7daycashtest.com the page looks as follows:

 Even a child can understand that it’s a scam website.
-As I said making money with Google is not a web pages copy paste and get money automatically.
+As I said making money with Google is not a web page copy paste and gets money automatically.
 Now, forget that web page and take a look at the second one:

 This one is the

 fatchecksmonthly.com and as you can see it’s an exact copy of the first scam website, same content, same background color. and more.
 Now, let’s see if these two domains are linked to each other.

 With a simple Whois test, you will find that

 7daycashtest.com are owned by the same person.

 myworkisfree.com looked like in the past (it’s offline now) and come back here, or, see the next screenshot: